jtlovell/GENESPACE/readme.md

 GENESPACE outputs a synteny-constrained and -anchored orthogroup pan-genome annotation among multiple genomes.
 This simple text file allows for extraction and exploration of regional gene-level variation, a necessary step to integrate comparative and quantitative genomic goals.

-**For details and a complete example run, see /vignettes directory.**
+For details and a complete example run, see the [vignette](https://github.com/jtlovell/GENESPACE/blob/dev/doc/genespaceOverview.pdf) and source code in `/doc` directory.

 ## Installation